thorntonjdt/kanbanapp/README.md

+# Kanban App

+A drag and drop kanban board app built using React.

+This app requires an API for full functionality, go ahead and download mine in my kanbanapi repository.
+If you want to see how the react client handles server errors you can run the client without the API.

 To run the app you will need node and npm installed - if you do, run the following in your console:
 ```